 If you want to place tables, chairs or other temporary furniture on the pavement in England and Wales, you’ll need to apply to your local authority for permission.
 This is typically granted without much fuss, although you may find that your local council places restrictions on your permit around how big your furniture can be and where on the pavement it can be placed.

-You’ll need to obtain a licence from your local council if you want to put an advertising sign or display on the road or pavement in England or Wales.
-It is important that you obtain a licence and obey any restrictions or conditions surrounding it.
+You’ll also need to obtain a licence from your local council if you want to put an advertising sign or display on the road or pavement in England or Wales.
+It is also important that you obtain a licence and obey any restrictions or conditions surrounding it.
 Your licence can be withdrawn and you can be fined up to £2,500 if you don’t obey the conditions of your licence.

 If you place an advertising sign or display on a pavement or road without first obtaining a licence, you can be fined £2,500 for the infraction, plus £250 per day for every day the advertisement remains on the pavement or street.